globalizejs/globalize/readme.md

 config.i18n.fallbacks = true
 ```

-By default, globalize3 will only use fallbacks when your translation model does
+By default, globalize will only use fallbacks when your translation model does
 not exist or the translation value for the item you've requested is `nil`.
 However it is possible to also use fallbacks for `blank` translations by adding
 `:fallbacks_for_empty_translations => true` to the `translates` method.